brentgroves/repsys/k8s/cluster_notes/reports3.md

 - enabled host path storage
 - Install MySQL 8.0 server stateful set on reports31 and used /mnt/data localstorage and mysql-storageclass with a pv nodeAffinity of reports31.
 - enabled Mayastor storage and set size to 40GB.
+- Installed a 3 instance MySQL InnoDB cluster using mysql-innodb-mayastor-cluster.yaml.
+It worked until I rebooted then had a problem like on rephub1_home.
+- Deleted Mayastor and tried mysql-innodb-cluster-3-instance-storage-path.yaml which uses microk8s default storage-path storage.
+The microk8s storage-path method seems stable and survives a reboot.
+- trying postgres-20g-manifest.yaml

+## mayastor issue

-- Installed a 1 instance MySQL InnoDB cluster using its operator to local storage.
+- Installed a 3 instance MySQL InnoDB cluster using mysql-innodb-mayastor-cluster.yaml.
+It worked until I rebooted then had a problem like on rephub1_home.

-- Modified the NGinx Ingress Controller to route traffic to the MySql InnoDB cluster router.
+tried deleting pods.
+1st pod would not terminate after several minutes.
+So ran kubectl delete InnoDBCluster mycluster and that worked.